sony/flutter-elinux/README.md

 # Flutter for Embedded Linux (eLinux)
 This software is a **non-official** extension to the [Flutter SDK](https://github.com/flutter/flutter) to build Flutter apps for Embedded Linux devices.

-**The tool is still been developing!
-So, there is a lot of unsupported function.**
+**It is still been developed!
+So, currently, there is a lot of unsupported functions yet.**

 ## Quick start
 ### How to insall flutter-elinux